-In the wooded hills of Southeast Missouri the pace of life is far different than the bustling clamor of the burgeoning suburbs which surround major metropolitan areas of the country.
+In the wooded hills of Southeast Missouri, the pace of life is far different than the bustling clamor of the suburbs which surround major metropolitan areas of the country.
 Even today, the rhythm of the hills, pays little heed to a time clock, or sweep second hand.
-There is a time of warmth, a time of cold.
+There is a time of warmth and a time of cold.
 There is a time when the clouds offer nothing for a dry land, and there are times when the storms come.

-Conservation Agent Lynn Moody calls on Mason Powell to track an elusive killer in terrain where there is sufficient cover to hide a small army, let alone a single killer.
-In the swamps and heavily wooded hills the advantage was to the hunted, not the hunter.
-That advantage becomes apparent when traps and determined hunters fail to bring down the predator.
-Mason is forced to reassess the best way to prevent more deaths.
-Reluctantly, he resorts to stalking the killer alone, on the killer's home ground, while tying to avoid becoming the hunted himself.
-In the shadows beneath the velvet green forest canopy, Mason Powell learns a grim lesson--there may be a very good reason to fear things that go bump in the night!
+Conservation Agent Lynn Moody asks the reclusive Mason Powell to track an elusive killer, a predator armed with razor-sharp talons and lethal fangs.
+But in the swamps and heavily wooded hills the advantage belonged to the hunted, not the hunter.
+That advantage became apparent when traps and determined hunters failed to bring down the predator.
+Reluctantly, Mason resorts to stalking the killer alone, hoping to avoid becoming prey.
+In the deep shadows beneath the velvet green forest canopy, Mason Powell learns a grim lesson.
+There is a very good reason people fear things that go bump in the night!

 There was evidence of something making a meal at the edge of the trampled corn, the edge nearest the tree line.
 Marbury stared uneasily at what may have been bits of viscera on the ground.
 From the edge of the cornfield, there was a flattened trail of grass leading to the tree line where flattened weeds and young saplings pointed at a path deeper into the woods and the foothills of Crowley’s Ridge.
 The hairs on the back of his neck stood up on end.